The Rise of Silas Lapham: Plot summary

-Meanwhile, Lapham and his wife, Persis, sometimes clash over people from their past.
-For instance, he is very generous to the family of his fallen Civil War comrade Jim Millon, feeling that he owes the man his life.
-He quietly sends money to Millon's widow and gives the couple's daughter a job.
-Persis Lapham considers the two women irresponsible characters who are taking advantage of her husband and potentially damaging his reputation, but he insists he is paying a debt of honor.
-Also, Mrs. Lapham often complains to her husband that he dealt shabbily with his former business partner Milton K. Rogers, who has come down in the world since their association ended.
-Silas Lapham insists he was fair to Rogers.
+Meanwhile, Lapham and his wife Persis sometimes clash over his treatment of people from their less prosperous past.
+For instance, Lapham is generous to the widow and daughter of his fallen Civil War comrade Jim Millon, feeling that he owes the man his life.
+He quietly sends money to Millon's widow and gives the daughter a job.
+When Persis Lapham objects that she thinks the two women are taking advantage of her husband's generosity to the possible detriment of his reputation, Lapham insists he is paying a debt of honor.
+Persis also faults her husband for distancing himself from his former business partner Milton K. Rogers, who has come down in the world since their association ended, but Lapham insists he has treated Rogers fairly.

-Amid the uproar over the Corey courtship, Rogers quietly reappears in the Laphams' life, asking for money for a series of schemes.
-Persis Lapham convinces her husband to provide the help.
-Unfortunately, Rogers proves to be a very poor businessman, and the Laphams' new dealings with him cause them to lose a considerable amount of money.
-On top of that, Lapham's major asset, the new home on Beacon Street, burns down before its completion due to his own carelessness.
-However, when Lapham has the opportunity to salvage his fortunes by participating in a dishonest transaction contrived by Rogers and unscrupulous English investors, Lapham refuses.
-Likewise, when a purchaser approaches Lapham to purchase the paint business, Lapham discloses the fact the business will fail due to new competition, and the purchaser abandons the sale.
+Amid the uproar over the Corey courtship, however, Rogers reappears, asking for money for a series of schemes.
+Persis convinces her husband to provide the help.
+Unfortunately, Rogers proves to be a very poor businessman, causing the Laphams' to lose considerable sums.
+On top of that, Lapham's major asset, his new home on Beacon Street, burns down before its completion due to his own carelessness.
+However, Lapham turns down the opportunity to salvage his fortunes by participating in a dishonest scheme contrived by Rogers and unscrupulous English investors.
+Likewise, when a purchaser offers to buy Lapham's paint business, Lapham discloses that the business will fail due to a new competitor, and the purchaser abandons the sale.

-Mr. and Mrs. Lapham are forced to move to their humble rural home, where the mineral paint was first developed, and ultimately the business is purchased by the new competitor, with Mr. Lapham becoming an employee.
-While the Laphams are not destitute, they are no longer wealthy.
+The Laphams are thus forced to move back to their modest former residence, where the mineral paint was first developed, and, ultimately, the competitor buys the business, with Lapham reduced to the status of employee.
+The Laphams, though not destitute, are now no longer wealthy.
 Tom and Penelope are finally able to marry after Irene accepts their romance.
-The elder Laphams, living in the countryside by themselves, are left to reflect on their extraordinary rise and decline.
+The elder Laphams, living in the countryside, are left to reflect on their extraordinary rise and decline.